Table of Contents -- hold CTRL+F for easy use

 Schooling and Training

 Skeletal Structure: Irkens possess a skeleton that is composed of a great deal of cartilage; this allows them much greater flexibility than the more rigid skeletal structures found in humans, for example – however, in modern times, an Irken’s skeleton is also imbued with a large amount of malleable metal thanks to the altercations of the artificial PAK.
-An Irken's height can range from three to eleven or even twelve feet tall depending on their randomly mixed genetics, though the average height is between seven and ten; when smeets are born, they typically are about one foot tall before they undergo their first growth spurt.
+An Irken's height can range from three to nine feet tall depending on their randomly mixed genetics, though the average height is between five and seven; when smeets are hatched, they typically are about one foot tall before they undergo their first growth spurt.
 They also have a surprising amount of strength despite their scrawny appearance, with the standard for an individual having the capability to lift and carry six times their weight.
 The Irken skull is also quite large, resulting in it being the center of gravity for most of the individuals; only the taller Irkens are exempt from this as their skeletal structure balances out more evenly, instead placing the centre of gravity on their chests due to the weight of the PAK.

 Irkens are also most vulnerable at their antennae since they can even sense something as miniscule as slight changes in air currents, making the organs vulnerable points for torture by their enemies; however, if the situation ever arose, the Irken in question would snap its own antennae at the base as soon as it has the chance.
 Without their antennae, they can't smell or keep their balance, but they are also number to pain and therefore much harder to torture effectively because they increase their threshold for injury.
 It is a little-known fact that rapidly and repeatedly knocking them off-balance can give them severe pain throughout their body because their antennae can't adjust properly to swift altitude and atmospheric changes.
 Typically, male Irkens will have antennae with a single kink to them, while females will have curled.

 While these organs are used for picking up vibrations in the air, they have a second pair of structures designed to pick up sound on the sides of the head; similar to various kinds of reptiles and birds, there are two small, discreet holes in the skull where ears would be in a human.
 These are still covered by a thin layer of skin and are rendered pretty much invisible as a result, but the protective layer does little to impede the hearing capabilities of the Irken.
+After scent, hearing is an Irken’s second-best sense, so they usually dislike loud noises since too much of it will often cause a major migraine in both the PAK and organic brain.

 Eyes: Irkens possess large eyes which easily enable them to see extremely well in both light and dark environments.
 These can come in various shades of red, yellow, blue, purple, magenta, maroon, orange, or pink.
 An Irken's eyes differ in two main ways from a human's; their form of sight and the spectrum in which they see.
 The natural Irken eye can see light within the electromagnetic spectrum as well as our own field of sight, therefore giving everything they look at a light red, purple or blue sheen.
 Natural Irken eyes are known for being a bit luminous due to the huge amount of light that they can absorb and reflect; the artificial implants have carried this trait over for obvious reasons.